chrisdettloff/chrisdettloff.com/src/pages/career/index.md

 Capstone Project: Ecommerce Conversion Predictor

 - Predicted shopper’s odds of placing an order based on their shopping behavior such as products seen and products purchased.
-Developed and trained a machine learning model based on historical data to make predictions about future actions. _Python; Tensorflow; postgresQL_
+Developed and trained a machine learning model based on historical shopper interaction data to make predictions about conversion percentage. _Python; Tensorflow; postgresQL_

 DaySmart Company Portal